Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## NServiceBus Host

-The `NServiceBus.Host` package has been deprecated.
-See the [NServiceBus Host upgrade guide](/nservicebus/upgrades/host-7to8.md) for further details and alternatives.
+The `NServiceBus.Host` package is deprecated.
+See the [NServiceBus Host upgrade guide](/nservicebus/upgrades/host-7to8.md) for details and alternatives.

 ## NServiceBus Azure Host

-The `NServiceBus.Hosting.Azure` and `NServiceBus.Hosting.Azure.HostProcess` have been deprecated.See the [NServiceBus Azure Host upgrade guide](/nservicebus/upgrades/acs-host-7to8.md) for further details and alternatives.
+The `NServiceBus.Hosting.Azure` and `NServiceBus.Hosting.Azure.HostProcess` are deprecated.See the [NServiceBus Azure Host upgrade guide](/nservicebus/upgrades/acs-host-7to8.md) for details and alternatives.